Chicken Katsu Recipe

 Tip: Pounding the chicken to an even consistency makes sure it cooks uniformly and ensures a moist center.

-Step 5: Bread the Chicken
+Step 5: Bread the chicken

-Step 6: Fry the Chicken
+Step 6: Fry the chicken

 Tip: Do not overcrowd the pan to keep a consistent oil heat, making a crispier coating.

-Step 7: Drain and Rest the Chicken
+Step 7: Drain and rest

 Place the cooked chicken katsu on a rack or paper towels set over a plate to drain.
 Let rest for about 5 minutes prior to cutting.

-Step 8: Serve and Enjoy!
+Step 8: Serve and enjoy!

-Mistakes to Avoid While Preparing Chicken Katsu
+Mistakes to Avoid

 - Not Pounding the Chicken: Skipping this step can lead to uneven cooking, with some areas undercooked and others too dry.
 Pounding ensures a consistent thickness for even frying.